luigiplatania94/RaycastScanner/README.md

 ### bDebugVisualisation
 If TRUE draw circles around the player (Green = Pessimistic.
 Blue = Optimistic)

 Draw a sphere on the raycast's starting point.

+This sphere is also used to visually see if the tool is calculating or not.

-The sphere is red if the player moved (beyond the tolerance), otherwise is black.
+The sphere will be red if the player moves (beyond the tolerance), otherwise will be black.

 ### bDebugMetrics
 If TRUE print to the screen both the optimistic and pessimistic metric.

 ## How to contact me
 For any feedback please send me an email: